raspberrypilearning/party-popper/en/step_1.md

 You will:

-+ Code an **RGB LED** to light in different colours and fade out.
++ Code an **RGB LED** to light in different colours and fade out
-+ Create a sound effect on a buzzer.
++ Create a sound effect on a buzzer
-+ Make a contact switch out of card, foil and string.
++ Make a contact switch out of card, foil, and string

 ### You will need:

 **Hardware:**
 + A Raspberry Pi Pico with pin headers soldered on
-+ A **data** USB A to micro USB cable
++ A **data** USB A to micro-USB cable
 + A **passive** buzzer
-+ 1 x RGB LEDs
++ 1× RGB LED
-+ 6 socket-socket jumper wires
++ 6× socket–socket jumper wires
-+ 2 socket-pin jumper wires
++ 2× socket–pin jumper wires
 + Craft items such as corrugated card, kitchen foil, string, ribbon, coloured paper, and sticky tape or duct tape

 **Software:**
-+ Thonny - this project can be completed using the Thonny Python editor which can be installed on a Linux, Windows or Mac computer.
++ Thonny – this project can be completed using the Thonny Python editor, which can be installed on a Linux, Windows, or Mac computer.

 [[[thonny-install]]]